Munharvey History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Munharvey is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Munharvey family name comes from the Breton personal name Aeruiu or Haerviu.
 It is composed of the elements haer, which means battle or carnage, and vy, which means worthy.
-The name was commonly introduced to England in its Gallic form Herve.
+The name was commonly introduced to England in its Gallic form Hervé.

 Early Origins of the Munharvey family